grame-cncm/faustwebsite/mkdocs/docs/community/powered-by-faust.md

 ## [FaustCGP](https://git.sr.ht/~led/faustcgp)

-Generate new audio synthesizers and effect chains in FAUST via Recurrent Cartesian Genetic Programming.
-Requires either a single audio file or a set of input-output signal pairs as input, and the CGP will return the synthesizer or effect chain, respectively, that best approximates the given signal(s).
+Generate new audio synthesizers and filters in FAUST with Recurrent Cartesian Genetic Programming.
+Given a target sound or impulse response as input, the RCGP will return a FAUST synthesizer or filter, respectively, that best approximates the given signal or impulse response.

 ## [OneTrick URCHIN](https://punklabs.com/ot-urchin)